ds-stream/codeaithon-challenge-18/README.md

-# Task X - Project Repository
+# Task 18 - Project Repository

 This repository provides the structure necessary to approve your assignment.
 Please refer to the contents of this file for all necessary information.

-Link to task description on the: [dedicated page](https://eventornado.com/)

 # Prerequisites